Back to blog

 Scenario 1: Solo SaaS Founder, $15K MRR, No Plans to Raise

-Best choice: UAE (IFZA or Dubai Internet City free zone).
-Zero corporate and personal tax saves roughly $25,000–40,000/year depending on the alternative.
-The founder gets a residence visa, health insurance, and a legitimate tax domicile.
-Even with higher setup costs, the payback period is 2–3 months.
+Commonly chosen: UAE (IFZA or Dubai Internet City free zone).
+Zero corporate and personal tax produces roughly $25,000–40,000/year in savings against typical alternatives.
+The setup includes a residence visa, health insurance, and a recognized tax domicile.
+Payback on the higher setup cost is typically 2–3 months.

 Scenario 2: Funded Startup, Seed Round Closed, Building Team